Release Notes - Yoda v2.0

 • SURF Portal theme: added a new theme for the SURF portal

-• Multiple deposit groups: enhanced support for managing multiple deposit groups
+• Multiple deposit groups: enhanced support for managing multiple deposit groups in the deposit module (previously, the deposit module supported only a single group per environment)

 • Vault archiving workflow: enhanced support for the vault archiving workflow